How-To Avoid Prefixing Zeroes in OData NUMC Fields

 |

-According to ABAP documentation, the rules of assigning character strings to NUMC
+According to ABAP documentation, the rules of assigning character strings to NUMC variables are:

 The characters in the source field that represent digits are passed right-justified to the target field.
 Other characters are ignored.
 If the target field is longer than the number of digits in the source field, it is padded on the left with the character “0”.
 If the target field is shorter, the characters are cut off on the left.

-Me, personally, would have expected to get an error when trying to assign invalid characters to a NUMC
+Me, personally, would have expected to get an error when trying to assign invalid characters to a NUMC variable… What the readers with keen senses just heard was the monkey’s paw curling.

 |